withaspirit/Elevator-Simulation/README.md

   <details>
     <summary>Reflection</summary>

     This project is mostly a success as it meets most of the requirements.
-However,
+The requirements could be better met by having the RequestQueue in the Scheduler.
+This would allow Scheduler to have more awareness Elevator's current and future state.
+It would also solve the data concurrency problem between Elevator and ElevatorView.

   </details>